 If you are experiencing a problem on your device that was not answered above, please go to the Settings page (under the More tab) in the app and click the "Email Support" link.
 Use this email to describe your problem in detail and to provide us with some basic information about your device to assist with debugging.

-Apple, the Apple logo, iPhone, and iPad are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
+Apple, the Apple logo, iPhone, iPad, and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
 App Store is a service mark of Apple Inc.

 Android, Google Play, and the Google Play logo are trademarks of Google LLC.